AlextheYounga/us-federal-code/usc/title-8-aliens-and-nationality/chapter-12-immigration-and-nationality/frontmatter.md

 1381.
 Secretary of Labor report.

+1382.
+Acceptance and administration of gifts for immigration integration grants program.

 #### SUBCHAPTER III—NATIONALITY AND NATURALIZATION ####

 #### Part I—Nationality at Birth and Collective Naturalization ####